BoSunesen/pointsofinterest/README.md

 of the interfaces.
 See [Links](#links) for a Google App Engine initialization project.

 ###Future development
-- Remove dependency to `golang.org/x/net/context`
+- Remove dependency on `golang.org/x/net/context`
 - Parse data in the background during cache refresh
 - Automatic background cache refresh, to keep the cache fresh during downtime
 - More types of POI data